beyarkay/masters-thesis/src/03_lit_review.md

 @@chunliRealTimeLargeVocabulary2002 (continuing work from
-@wangRealTimeLargeVocabulary2001) used two CyberGloves and a 3D tracker to recognize 5100 different signs from the Chinese Sign Language.
+@wangRealTimeLargeVocabulary2001) used two CyberGloves and a 3D tracker to recognise 5100 different signs from the Chinese Sign Language.
 The system used one HMM for each sign, resulting in 5100 HMMs.
 To query all 5100 HMMs in real time, the emission distributions of the HMMs were first clustered into a small number of groups based on similarity.
 Instead of querying all the HMMs, only